-With the help of “American Textile Recycling Services”, USC Housing provides donation bins during move-out for residents to recycle all of their unwanted items.
-All unwanted clothing, shoes, bed linens and bath towels are reused rather than sent to landfills.
-In Spring 2015, residents donated over 12,000 pounds of materials–as much as a Tyrannosaurus Rex.
+With the help of Goodwill Southern California, USC Housing provides donation bins during move-out for residents to recycle all of their unwanted items.
+All unwanted articles are diverted from landfills and given to Goodwill, who puts the community back to work.
+In Spring 2017, residents donated over 30,000 pounds of materials–as much as 7.5 cars.

 Furniture Recycling with IRN